danielmartin/algopedia/README.md

 ## Which languages does Algopedia support? ##

-Algopedia is agnostic about the implementation language of the algorithms contained.
+Algopedia is agnostic about the implementation language of the algorithms contained in it.
 Feel free to implement solutions in exotic languages and send a pull request.

 ## Which is the format of contributions to Algopedia? ##